-To better understand this term, let’s break it down across the two words, starting with hypothesis.
+To better understand this term, let’s break it down in the two words, starting with hypothesis.

-Hypothesis: most of us have a vague sense of what a hypothesis is.
-Simply stated, we can call it an educated guess that can be proven wrong.
+Wikipedia defines hypothesis as a proposed explanation for a phenomenon.
+But, more simply stated, we can call it an educated guess that can be proven wrong.

-In A/B testing, you make assumption about which variant you think will win and try validate your belief through testing.
+In A/B testing, you make an educated guess about which variant you think will win and try to prove or disprove your belief through testing.

 When this exciting outcome occurs, it’s deemed noteworthy and surprising.

-To determine that answer, we need to calculate the probability of whether we made an error in calling a winner when there really wasn’t one.
+To determine that answer, we need to calculate the probability of whether we made an error in rejecting, or failing to reject the null hypothesis, and calling a winner when there really isn’t one.